BharatSahlot/osn-xv6/README.md

 Implemented syscall `sigalarm` which sets an alarm flag, an alarm interval `n` and an alarm handler `fn` to be called for the process at every `n` ticks.

+`sigalarm` syscall can be found in `kernel/syscall.c`.
+Calling sigalarm sets a flag `sigalarm` to `1` for a process and stores the alarm handler funtion and tick interval after which the handler is to be called in variables `handler` and `ticksn` respectively.
+Variables `ticksp` and `ticksa` to store ticks used by process since it started and ticks used by process since last call to handler ended.
+All the variables mentioned above have been declared in the `proc` data structure.

 Implemented syscall `sigreturn` which restores the state of the process to before the last alarm handler was called.
 It is supposed to be called at the end of the handler by the handler.

+A copy of the `trapframe` structure is made in a variable `trapcopy` (also in the `proc` data structure) before each handler call.
+The `trapcopy` structure is copied into the `trapframe` structure in sigreturn except the values related to kernel(stack pointer, cpu id, pagetable and trap) to restore the state of the process before the handler was called.

 #### settickets (LBS)

 Implemented syscall `settickets` which sets the number of tickets of a process to the given value.
+The number of tickets is stored in a variable `tickets` in the `proc` data structure.
 It can be used to increase or decrease the probability of a process being scheduled in LBS.

-##### set_priority (PBS)
+#### set_priority (PBS)

 Implemented syscall `set_priority` which resets the `niceness` and sets the `priority` of a given process.
 The `niceness` and `priority` are used by priority based scheduling for scheduling.
 Also preempts the current process in case the set priority is higher.